I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 └ bar.txt

-However, this is just how we perceive it, and from an S3 perspective, it simply stores the following information.
-In S3, / basically has no special meaning.
+However, this is just how we perceive it; from S3's perspective, it simply holds the following information.
+In S3, the / basically has no special meaning.

 foo/bar.txt bar